OpenDMA/langchain-opendma/README.md

 By default, `OpenDMALoader` handles `text/plain` content.
 For PDF, Office, HTML, image, and other rich formats, configure an Unstructured or Docling content handler.
-See the [documentation](https://github.com/OpenDMA/langchain-opendma/tree/main/docs/README.md) for details.
+See the [content handler documentation](https://github.com/OpenDMA/langchain-opendma/blob/main/docs/Loader.md#content-handlers) for details.

 Use `OpenDMARetriever` when you want LangChain to call an OpenDMA search as part of a retrieval pipeline: